Savilla Pitt Memorial Fellowship

 In addition to regular Hub programming, recipients of the Savilla Pitt Memorial Fellowship have the opportunity to take a paid trip to visit Washington, DC, and meet with high level Aspen Institute and government executives in their area of interest.
 Each recipient will also receive a physical token (award, trophy, or plaque), and a book about Savilla’s life.

 All applicants to the Hub’s Fellowship and Tech Executive Leadership Initiative are automatically considered for the Savilla Pitt Memorial Fellowship; there are no additional materials required.
-We encourage applicants who wish to express their interest in the new Tech and the Environment priority area to select that box on the application and tailor their proposed problems to that subject.

 We also ask everyone reading this to take a look at the symptoms of pancreatic cancer outlined here by the Mayo Clinic and keep an eye out for them.